paypal/paypalcheckout-android/README.md

         // set the host
         PYPLCheckoutEnvironment environment = PYPLCheckoutEnvironment.getInstance();

-        //This by default points to live, change it to sandbox for testing environment.kPYPLStageHost = "www.sandbox.paypal.com";
+        //This by default points to live, change it to sandbox for testing.
+Should be accompanied by a sandbox ec-token environment.kPYPLStageHost = "www.sandbox.paypal.com";

         //Set the checkoutDelegate